isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2026-03-02-post-COS 2026: MINISTRY OF LAW RESPONSE BY MR EDWIN TONG SC, MINISTER FOR LAW.md

 16.&nbsp;We will therefore be reviewing key legislation with a view to updating them to ensure that our laws stay fit for purpose.
 This will include, this year, reforms in arbitration, corporate insolvency and intellectual property.

 {:start="17"}
 17.&nbsp;Beyond reviewing legislation, we will also identify opportunities in emerging areas.
-This includes supporting the green transition, the digital economy, and major regional infrastructure projects, as well as sports and entertainment dispute resolution that <u>Mr Kenneth Goh</u> mentioned.
+This includes supporting the green transition, the digital economy, and major regional infrastructure projects, as well as sports and entertainment dispute resolution that Mr Kenneth Goh mentioned.

 <u>International Thought Leadership</u>